Desert Songs: The Art of Will Roger

 A Fullness of Form and Emptiness

 Will’s signature in-motion style gives the impression of a dancing world of loveliness, both in the erotic dancer studies or in the flower series.
 From Will’s erotic portraits to his images of underwater ecologies or the grandiose beauty of the desert, one experiences a fullness of form and an emptiness, allowing both balance and intrigue.
 Will is a creative tour de forcewhose luxuriously beautiful photos intersect with a sense of the analytical; critics say this is a man who makes his subject dance through light, color, and stop-motion photography.
 Within this movement, there is a certain freedom to the work, a place where bold color, dramatic landscapes, or charged images of sexuality merge with quiet space..

 A man fulfilled

 Will Roger spends his time between the San Francisco Bay Area and the Black Rock Desert region with his partner and muse, Crimson Rose.
-He has authored two books, Compass of the Ephemeral: Aerial Photography of Black Rock City through the Lens of Will Roger and In Search of the Common Shaman, which will be released in 2019.
+He has authored two books, Compass of the Ephemeral: Aerial Photography of Black Rock City through the Lens of Will Roger (2019) and A Handbook for the Burning Age (2020).